A guide of what to do after someone dies

-This guide is for applicable for England and Wales only.
+This guide is for England and Wales only

-An Executor is a person who is appointed by the Testator (A Testator is the legal term for a person who has made a Will).
+- An Executor is a person who is appointed by the Testator (A Testator is a legal term for a person who has made a Will).

 It is important that you appoint an executor who is trustworthy, reliable and capable of carrying out the duties outlined in the Olive Bay Guide Series: A Guide to being an Executor.

 You can appoint a single Executor, joint Executors or a group of people to be Executors in your Will.
 If there are joint or multiple Executors nominated in a Will, they should discuss the practicalities of carrying out their duties and come to an agreement.
 All the Executors should sign the agreement with a wet signature.

 What if my Executor is unable to Act?